Huotes/CommitMaker/README.md

 Chuck Norris invented Kentucky Fried Chicken's famous secret recipe with eleven herbs and spices.
 Nobody ever mentions the twelfth ingredient: Fear.

 When you say 'no one's perfect', Chuck Norris takes this as a personal insult.

+Chuck Norris can solve the Towers of Hanoi in one move.